epgalvan/social-utility-modeling/docs/index.rst

-Utility Models for Study Social Decision-Making Handbook
+Handbook for Utility Modeling in Social Decision-Making
 **********************

 In this handbook, we will walk, step-by-step, through the process of computationally modeling behavior in value-based social decision-making tasks - complete with conceptual examples and four fully fledged walk-throughs that you can complete yourself.